EstevanGN/MetS/README.md

 # Metabolomics-search

 This is a first version to explore matabolomics data.
-To execute, you need to install ***R*** on your computer.
+To execute, you need to:

+1. Install ***R*** on your computer.
+2. Download Metabolomics-search project from GitHub.
+3. Open R program and set working directory in Metabolomics-search project folder.
+4. Run in console: *source("init.R")* .

 \--\
 Daniel Estevan Garcia Niño\